Njuru007/Njuru007/README.md

 <p>
 <em>
-🌱 A .NET DEVELOPER - Ask me about Custom-made Financial Technology (FinTech) in the form of Software, Websites and leverage on Azure Cloud Services.</a>
+🌱 I'm a .NET DEVELOPER vested in Financial Technology solutions with crafted software and websites, all powered by the robust Azure Cloud Services.
+My tailored solutions will offer a seamless blend of innovation and reliability.
+Let's elevate your financial operations to new heights – ask me how!</a>
 </em>

 <br/>